AIMS & OBJECTIVES

 “How do you know who you are unless you know where you’ve come from?
 How can you tell what’s going to happen, unless you know what’s happened before?
 History isn’t just about the past.
 It’s about why we are who we are – and about what’s next.”

 WHAT WE STUDY

 At Red House School we closely follow the programme of study set out in the National Curriculum

 In Year 4 the pupils study the Tudors and the Aztecs and in Year 5, the Victorians, Ancient Egypt and a small element of Ancient Greek history.
 In Year 6 the pupils continue the study of the Ancient Greeks and then look at Romano Britain.

 KEY STAGE THREE

 In Year 7 the pupils study the medieval period and start looking at the Tudors.
 In Year 8 we continue our study of the Tudors and then focus on the Stuarts, before moving on to look at Britain from 1750 to 1900.
 In Year 9 we look at the twentieth century world, including a study of the two world wars and the horrors of the Holocaust.
-We then spend some time studying slavery and the black peoples of the Americas.

 THE VALUE OF HISTORY